Since the beginning of time man has had an insatiable curiosity that has driven him to seek out new lands, new people and new ideas.

 We learn from our environments.
 We are stretched by what we do not know.
 We are motivated to strive for that which is beyond ourselves.
 This is the reason we travel.
 It has always been the reason, and for as long as man walks the planet, it always will be.

-And no, I do not believe that the intense desire to travel will ever be lostcombivan in the ease and accessibility that is now allowing people from all over the world to wander.
+And no, I do not believe that the intense desire to travel will ever be lost in the ease and accessibility that is now allowing people from all over the world to wander.
 It will continue to expand us as a human race.
 The more connected we become, the greater the co-operative intellect, which will continue to birth new eras of discovery and advancement.
 Knowledge was what early explorers came home with when travel first began.
 And knowledge is what we will unpack from our suitcases today, tomorrow and for the many years to come.

 “The world is a book, and those that do not travel read only a page.” – St Augustine